mekstuff/PowerHorseEngine_2-26-23_/docs/intro.md

 `PowerHorseEngine` is module that helps enhance the development process on ROBLOX.

+# Quick Start

+`npm i power-horse-engine --save`

 # Special Thanks

-Special Thanks to the open source community for providing tools that helps with the development and maintaince of `PowerHorseEngine` 🎉.
-For example, This docs' API was built using [evaera's](https://github.io/evaera) awesome `moonwave` docusaurus plugin!
+This docs' API was built using [evaera's](https://github.io/evaera) awesome `moonwave` docusaurus plugin!🎉

 ---